Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review

-As illustrated in Table~\ref{tab:tb_search_string}, through a pilot search with multiple search strings, the most effective one (i.e., S3) was selected.
-The search string was designed with synonyms, alternative keywords, and boolean operators `OR' and `AND' to retrieve relevant studies.
-Drawing from the pilot search conducted earlier, for this search string S3, we incorporated three supplementary terms commonly associated with tasks related to SATD identification: detect, identify, and predict.
-Additionally, wildcard asterisk (*) was used to broaden the search for variations of words \cite{aromataris2014constructing}.
+Through a series of pilot searches with multiple search strings, the most effective one (i.e., S3) was selected.
+The search string was designed with synonyms, alternative keywords, and the Boolean operators `OR' and `AND' to retrieve relevant studies.
+Building on the earlier pilot search, we expanded search string S3 by adding three supplementary terms that are commonly used in SATD identification tasks: detect, identify, and predict.
+Additionally, the wildcard asterisk (*) was used to broaden the search for variations of words \citep{aromataris2014constructing}.

-The final search string (i.e., S3) was applied to the mentioned 6 online databases to find relevant primary studies for the research questions as described in Subsection~\ref{rqs}.
+The final search string (i.e., S3) was then applied to the six selected online databases to identify relevant primary studies addressing the research questions described in Subsection~\ref{rqs}.